 Parameter/Actor Conforms (Y/N) Requirement Staff Qualification (see Section A.2) Physicist/Clinical Engineer Qualification If performing acceptance testing and/or QA service for systems, then they shall be capable of performing the necessary phantom testing for VBF (See Assessment Procedure 4.2).
 Training to validate capabilities can follow that of section 4.3 as needed.
 QA Manager Qualification If performing acceptance testing and/or QA service for systems, then they shall be capable of performing the necessary phantom testing for VBF (See Assessment Procedure 4.2).
 Training to validate capabilities can follow that of section 4.3 as needed.
 Installation (see Section A.4) If a profile conformance statement is provided by the system supplier, testing shall be performed to provide a baseline for future periodic QA testing.
 (See Assessment Procedure 4.2.1).
 System Conformance and Acceptance In the absence of a conformance statement from the system supplier, conformance testing is required to confirm that VBF Measurements obtained with the ultrasound system and applicable transducers meet or exceed specifications as indicated in Claim 1 found in Section 1.2 and when operated as specified by the manufacturer.
 (See Assessment Procedure 4.1).
 Results shall be recorded and available for comparison to future QA results.
 Periodic QA (see Section A.5) US Imaging QA Shall perform standard ultrasound pulse echo imaging QA on the Ultrasound Scanner as specified by applicable guidelines of accrediting organizations (e.g., AAPM, ACR, AIUM, IAC, IEC).
+Shall perform standard ultrasound pulse echo imaging QA on the Ultrasound Scanner as specified by the current version of the AIUM or IEC guidelines.
 Periodic Tests of Volume Flow Rate Performance Shall confirm at least every 12 months that VBF measurement bias and variance obtained with the Ultrasound System are consistent with results obtained after installation when operated as specified by the manufacturer.
 (See Assessment Procedure 4.2.2).
 After a three-year period, a site may instead follow the manufacturer's instructions for periodic VBF quality testing.
 US Imaging and VBF Phantom Characterization and Stability Testing If the phantom is the property of the practice or the QA Physicist, confirmation of the flow phantom specifications shall be done as recommended by the phantom manufacturer or if deterioration is suspected.
 If a significant change (as defined in Section 4.2.2 Periodic QA) is seen in results with a given US system, it is necessary to obtain independent verification of whether the phantom or the system has changed.